NHL Injury Report for Bettors

 Out

-The Vegas Golden Knights said on Wednesday (Feb.
-4) that Karlsson will be week-to-week.
+The Vegas Golden Knights said on Friday (Mar.
+6) that Karlsson won't be ready to start the playoffs.

 Player HeadShot